Jacob-Stokes/monica-mcp/README.md

 - Structured logging via `pino`, with token redaction.
 - Requests run with a 15s timeout by default.
 - Errors from Monica are wrapped as tool outputs (not protocol errors) so assistants can self-correct.
+- Set `MCP_LOG_FILE=/path/to/monica-mcp.log` if you want the server to mirror logs to disk while keeping stdout clean for MCP.

 ## Next steps
 1. Expand tool coverage (activities, reminders, gifts) as needed.